Sylwester101/Probability-of-Nuclear-Decay/README.md

 # Probability-of-Nuclear-Decay
-Calculates the probability for actinide atoms to undergo fission with respect to competing neutron and gamma decays.
+Calculates the probability for actinide series atoms to undergo fission with respect to competing neutron and gamma decays.

 ## Dependencies
 Uses the following python libraries: